 Worship at St. Jude’s

-We are a growing and vibrant church community in North London rooted in worship and committed to faithful, loving service in our community and world.
+In-church services have resumed.
+Live stream and prerecorded services are also available for parishioners and visitors who elect to join us remotely.
+St. Jude’s is a growing and vibrant church community in North London rooted in worship and committed to faithful, loving service in our community and world.
 Our members continually live out their faith in their homes, places of work and with their friends and neighbours – so wherever you are on your spiritual journey you are welcome here – to learn and to grow as a disciple of Jesus Christ.

 A typical service

-- At the 10:00 service everything is projected entirely on the screen, simply find a comfortable seat and follow along.
+- At both services everything is projected entirely on the screen, and the priest will provide direction when needed.

 - Don’t worry if you don’t know exactly when you need to stand or sit (it isn’t really that important) and only join in when you feel comfortable.

-- The music will be in the blue hymn book in your pew and projected on the screen.
+- The music will be managed by our choir director and words projected on the screen.

-- There will be a monetary offering taken up (as a visitor you are welcomed to contribute to the ministry of the parish but please don’t feel you have to!)
+- There will be a monetary offering (as a visitor you are welcomed to contribute to the ministry of the parish but please don’t feel you have to!)

-- We celebrate Holy Eucharist at our weekly services, and all baptized Christians are welcomed to receive the bread and the wine.
+- We celebrate Holy Eucharist at our weekly services, and all baptized Christians are welcomed to receive the bread.
 Simply come up to the altar rail at the time of communion to receive with everyone else.
-Cup your hands to receive the bread and accept the cup.
+Cup your hands to receive the bread.
 If you do not wish to receive, you may still come forward, cross your arms across your chest and receive a blessing.

 - We are joined to God through Jesus Christ in a covenantal relationship.